 Several pieces of commissioned, original artwork are the jewels in the crown of this newly renovated hotel.
 Artist Corrie Sullivan’s layered paper sculpture entitled “Feathered Bliss” welcomes business visitors into the boardroom of The Clift, looking like a framed tapestry of speckled feathers.
-Another Sullivan piece, “Natural Movement”, is a woven work of natural fibers and net that references the movement of the iconic San Francisco fog.
 Artist Tiffany Lusteg’s woven artwork “Azure” can be found in the hotel’s elevator lobby, a piece that evokes the blue and gray of mountains swathed in marine layer.

 Still more textile can be found in the art by Nick Biddle whose piece “Rough Creek” incorporates layered strips of linen and resin onto wood.
 In the library lounge of The Clift, textile artist Laura Stewart’s piece entitled “Ebb & Flow” is a sculpture of embroidery thread evoking the nearby bay with its light and dark grays, soft blues, and a touch of green.
 Sculptural artist Baldvin Ringsted’s deconstructed gold leafed mirror puts an unexpected spin on staid, ornately framed mirrors.